tanvilaad/DevOps-Interview-Questions/AWS.md

 Role: A temporary identity with permissions that can be assumed by users or services.
 Roles are useful when granting access without sharing credentials.
 Policy: A set of permissions that define what actions are allowed or denied on AWS resources.
 Policies can be attached to users, groups, or roles.

-  What are the best practices for creating and managing IAM users in AWS?
+ Q-  What are the best practices for creating and managing IAM users in AWS?

-Good question!
-Here are some best practices for creating and managing IAM users in AWS:

 1. Follow the Principle of Least Privilege: Grant users only the permissions they need to perform their tasks.
 Avoid assigning full administrative access unless absolutely necessary.
 2. Use Groups to Assign Permissions: Instead of assigning policies to individual users, create groups and attach policies to them.
 This simplifies permission management.
 3. Enable Multi-Factor Authentication (MFA): Add an extra layer of security by requiring MFA for all IAM users, especially those with administrative access.
 4. Avoid Using the Root Account: Use the root account only for initial setup and account management tasks.
 Create IAM users for regular operations.
 5. Rotate Credentials Regularly: Periodically rotate access keys and passwords to reduce the risk of unauthorized access.
 6. Use Roles for Applications and Services: Instead of hardcoding credentials, assign IAM roles to applications running on EC2 instances or AWS services.
 7. Monitor and Audit Activity: Use AWS CloudTrail to track and review user activities and API calls for security and compliance.
 8. Delete Unused Credentials: Regularly review and remove unused or inactive IAM user credentials.

-Would you like to dive deeper into any of these points?

-  How do you enable multi-factor authentication (MFA) for AWS IAM users?
+  Q- How do you enable multi-factor authentication (MFA) for AWS IAM users?

   Describe the process of setting up cross-account access in AWS IAM.
   What is AWS Identity Federation, and how does it work with IAM?
   Explain the differences between IAM policies and resource-based policies in AWS.